Borrowing Law Library Materials

 Law Library items from borrowers without Law School building access may be returned to the Duke University Libraries and they will be delivered to the Law Library.
 If you are not in Durham, please contact Circulation staff about return options.

 Safe handling of library materials requires at least a 48-hour quarantine between patrons.
-To ensure the safety of patrons and staff, the Law Library will not circulate Course Reserve books, bookstands, chargers, calculators, umbrellas or other physical materials with short-term loan periods during the fall semester.
+To ensure the safety of patrons and staff, the Law Library will not circulate Course Reserve books, bookstands, chargers, calculators, umbrellas or other physical materials with short-term loan periods until further notice.

 Law Library staff will scan the first two weeks of required assigned course readings for all courses and post them to each course’s Sakai page (unless the instructor has made alternative arrangements).
-Copyright restrictions prohibit scanning Reserve textbooks beyond that amount.
+Copyright restrictions prohibit scanning course reserve textbooks beyond that amount.